astuanax/XSLT-Snippets/README.md

 Need to work on this but, its a start

 Don't use this in production, unless time isn't an issue.
-It takes quite some time to proess the initial seed values for the LFG
+It takes quite some time to process the initial seed values for the LFG

+convert2courier.xsl

+Convert exported document types to Courier templates.